Juanpamss/INFS-740-Degree-Plan-Checker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

+This application was created as a project for INFS-740 and it provides a guide and plan for classes that could be taken at GMU and expected GPA at the end of it.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.